Monday, October 01, 2018

 (2) Have your car inspected by an independent mechanic.
 Insist on having the used car you are thinking about buying inspected by your mechanic, not affiliated with the dealer.
 This should cost you no more than $150 and will be money well spent.
 The mechanic should look, not only for mechanical issues, but body and flood damage.
 If the mechanic finds some minor things that need fixing, insist that the dealer take care of these and include it in the price he already quoted you.
 If the dealer won’t allow this, don’t buy from him.

 (4) A Certified Used Car is only as good as the dealer who sold it to you.
 Most manufacturers don’t even require that the dealer fix open safety recalls to call the car “Certified”.
 All manufacturers sponsor “certified” used cars of their make.
 The main reason for this is that they like to sell the dealer warranties that the dealer then marks up and sells to you.
 A secondary reason the manufacturers do this is to enhance the resale value of their make car.
 This helps them sell more new cars because of the higher trade in value and the higher residual values on cars they lease enhance their profits.
-You can buy a warranty for used car even if it’s not certified, but in a certified used car it’s usually included in the price (which makes the price higher).
+You can buy a warranty for a used car even if it’s not certified, but in a certified used car it’s usually included in the price (which makes the price higher).
 One good thing about manufacturers’ certified programs is that sometimes the manufacturer will offer you lower financing rates.
 Certified used cars require that the dealer inspect all critical parts of the car and fill out a checklist that is anywhere from 75 to 150 items.
 That’s all well and good but how carefully is this inspection being done and by whom?
 You should ask to see a copy of the check list and ask about the qualification of the mechanic who performed and signed the inspection.
 All too often, the dealer assigns the lowest priced mechanic he has to perform these checks.
 It’s questionable whether he even performs all of them.
-A red flag is if you notice a straight line drawn through all of the check boxes instead of them being checked off individually.
+A red flag is if you notice a straight line drawn through all the check boxes instead of them being checked off individually.

 (5) Money Back Guarantee.
 A lot of dealers advertise that if you change your mind about the car you bought you can bring it back and exchange it for another.
 This is a worthless guarantee.
 You can be sure that they will pick the car and the price of the car they will exchange it for and will end up making an additional profit.
 CarMax has a reasonable guarantee which refunds all your money within five days with restriction that the car is returned in the same condition that it was sold.
 CarMax is a good place to buy a used car.
 My biggest problem with CarMax is that readily sell used cars with dangerous safety recalls, like the Takata airbag.
 CarMax, GM, Sonic Automotive and the FTC were recently sued by CARS, Consumers for Auto Reliability and Safety over this issue.
 The case is currently on appeal.

 (6) Contact the previous owner of the car.
 The previous owner of the used car should be happy to talk to you.
 Insist that the seller provide you with his telephone number.
 If the dealer sold the car to that owner as a new or used car and serviced it, ask if you can see the service file.